rayrobdod/boardGame/README.md

 ### Renderer

-Swing, JavaFx, LWJGL (theoretically), etc.
+Swing, JavaFx

 Implementations of the per-renderer things are in the ViewJavaFx and ViewSwing subprojects, in the `view.Javafx` and `view.Swing` objects.
+Adding another renderer should be relatively trivial